mayu-live/framework/klenod-plan.md

 - [x] Pin the released Klenod version instead of sibling path gems.
 - [ ] Run every final acceptance command and prepare the breaking Mayu release notes and migration guide.
+  - [ ] Run the generated-app acceptance check after this breaking Mayu version is published; `mayu init` intentionally installs `mayu-live` from RubyGems rather than this unreleased checkout.

 Acceptance gate: no production Mayu code references `Mayu::Modules`, the old router, or the old asset storage, and all final suites pass.